-During the year BDO LLP resigned as auditors and PricewaterhouseCoopers LLP were appointed to fill a casual vacancy.
-A resolution proposing their appointment as auditors of the company and authorising the directors to determine their remuneration will be submitted at the Annual General Meeting.
+The auditors, PricewaterhouseCoopers LLP, have indicated their willingness to continue in office.
+A resolution proposing their reappointment as auditors of the company and authorising the directors to determine their remuneration will be submitted at the Annual General Meeting.

 Each of the persons who are directors at the date when this report was approved confirms that so far as each of the directors is aware, there is no relevant audit information of which the group's auditors are unaware, and each of the directors has taken all steps that he ought to have taken as a director to make himself aware of any relevant audit information and to establish that the auditors are aware of that information.